LandonTatro/Flatiron_Capstone/README.md

 The range of our analyses required utilization of several [datasets.](data) For each area of analysis, we used:

 Directors:
- - Movie Info dataset, which is from Rotten Tomatoes which included the Director column required for this analysis with 1,560 rows.
+ - Movie Info dataset, which is from [Rotten Tomatoes](https://www.rottentomatoes.com/) which included the Director column required for this analysis with 1,560 rows.
- - Movie Budgets dataset from The-Numbers.com which included the movie titles, production budget, and worldwide gross revenue which we used to calculate the profit which is our main measure of success in the project, the columns had 5,782 rows.
+ - Movie Budgets dataset from [the-numbers.com](https://www.the-numbers.com/) which included the movie titles, production budget, and worldwide gross revenue which we used to calculate the profit which is our main measure of success in the project, the columns had 5,782 rows.

 Release Day:
-- Used the rt.movie_info.tsv dataset which included the day of release and box office revenue column required for this analysis with 1,560 entries.
+- Used the Rotten Tomatoes rt.movie_info.tsv dataset which included the day of release and box office revenue column required for this analysis with 1,560 entries.

 Genres:
 - Movie budgets dataset from the-numbers.com including movie titles, production budget, and worldwide gross revenue with 5,782 rows.
-- TheMovieDB dataset including movie titles and genres with 26,517 rows.
+- [TheMovieDB](https://www.themoviedb.org/?language=en-US) dataset including movie titles and genres with 26,517 rows.
-- IMDB database: movie_basics table, which contains movie and genre information for approximately 140,000 entries.
+- [IMDB](https://www.imdb.com/) database: movie_basics table, which contains movie and genre information for approximately 140,000 entries.

 # Methods